inform-us/requirements_specifications/informus/rules/Blood Oxygen Saturation (SpO2).md

 ### n-number for process limits

+ABOVE = number of individial patients (CSN) who who contributed to above calculation on each respective unit during that week

+IN RANGE = number of individial patients (CSN) who who contributed to in range calculation on each respective unit during that week

-n-number for process limits = number of individial patients (CSN) who were on each respective unit during that week (point 2 above)
+BELOW = number of individial patients (CSN) who who contributed to below calculation on each respective unit during that week

 **Tooltip display = process limit n-number and labelled as 'eligible patients'